 The Isokinator is made in Germany and I love the quality feel of this piece of equipment: it’s the kind of engineering that you would expect from a German product.
 It even comes with a 20 year guarantee as a testament to the quality of its construction.

 The Isokinator comes with an easy-to-read manual, a DVD, a training diary and even a free app for your smartphone.

 An overview of the device:

-Hopefully, your now in a position to incorporate isometrics into your own training routine.
-If you’re serious and want to make maximum progress, we’ve shown you some of the best isometric training equipment that’s on the market.
+Hopefully, your now in a position to incorporate an isometric machine into your own training routine.
+If you’re serious and want to make maximum progress, I’ve shown you some of the best isometric training equipment that’s on the market.